4 Ways To Transfer Photos and Videos from your Phone

 However, bigger doesn't always mean heavier.
 I always like to find the smallest hard drive possible.

 If you do get a hard drive, keep this one point in mind.
 While this may seem like a no-brainer, it does require some thinking.

-If you have a USB Hard Drive, like the Seagate 4TB External Portable Hard Drive (pictured below), you CANNOT just plug in an OTG Adapter to your phone and plug the USB hard drive into the other end of the OTG and expect the hard drive to start spinning.
+If you have a USB Hard Drive, like the Seagate 4TB External Portable Hard Drive (affiliate link) (pictured below), you CANNOT just plug in an OTG Adapter to your phone and plug the USB hard drive into the other end of the OTG and expect the hard drive to start spinning.